facebookarchive/hack-langspec/spec/20-namespaces.md

 interface, or a trait.
 If a namespace-alias-clause is present, its *name* is the alias for *qualified-name*.
 Otherwise, the right-most name in *qualified-name* is the implied alias for *qualified-name*.

+The "group" form of a *namespace-use-declaration* is a convenient syntax when importing many members of a given namespace.
+The "group" form logically concatenates the prefix onto the *qualified-name* in each clause.
+See the following section for an example.

 **Examples**